How to Say “Hello” in Cambodian: Guide to Khmer Greetings

 Discovering the gastronomy of a country is an unforgettable experience to immerse yourself in its culture and culinary tradition.
 Cambodian cuisine is no exception and offers a variety of flavors and dishes that will delight every palate.
 If you plan to travel to Cambodia, be sure to try Khmer cuisine, which is a fusion of flavors and culinary techniques from Khmer, Vietnamese, Chinese, Thai and French traditions.
 Let's discover together the culinary world of Cambodia and the best Cambodian dishes not to be missed!

-Phnom Penh - Capital of Cambodia: Top 10 Activities Not to Be Missed
+What to Do in Phnom Penh, Cambodia?
+Top 10 Activities Not to Be Missed!!

-Phnom Penh - Capital of Cambodia: Top 10 Activities Not to Be Missed
+What to Do in Phnom Penh, Cambodia?
+Top 10 Activities Not to Be Missed!!

 If you're looking for an exotic destination for your next vacation, why not opt for the enchanting capital of Cambodia?
 Here, you can soak up an ambiance that is both mysterious and sacred as you visit the historic monuments, while enjoying a vibrant and lively atmosphere in the local markets, restaurants and bars in the evening.
 If you are wondering what to do in the capital of Cambodia to fully enjoy your stay, we invite you to follow our detailed guide which will help you plan your activities and discover the riches of the city.